gonoleks/examples/options/README.md

 ## Example

-Here is an example of customized settings in a Gonoleks application:
+Here is an example of custom options in a Gonoleks application:

 ```go
 package main